-In 1977, Joel Hyatt co-founded Hyatt Legal Services, which built a new delivery system to provide affordable legal services to middle and lower income families nationwide.
+In 1977, Hyatt co-founded Hyatt Legal Services, which built a new delivery system to provide affordable legal services to lower- and middle-income families nationwide.
 Hyatt also founded and built Hyatt Legal Plans, Inc., which pioneered employer-sponsored group legal plans.
-Hyatt Legal Plans was acquired by MetLife, and continues to operate under its original name.
+Hyatt Legal Plans was acquired by MetLife and continues to operate under its original name.
 Almost 200 of the Fortune 500 companies have a Hyatt Legal Plan providing legal services for their employees as an employee benefit.

-Hyatt was the founding Chairman of VideoSurf, a computer vision search engine, which was acquired by Microsoft in 2011.
+Hyatt was the founding Chairman of VideoSurf, a computer vision search engine that Microsoft acquired in 2011.

-Joel Hyatt was the Democratic Nominee for the U.S. Senate in Ohio in 1994, and was the National Finance Chair for the Democratic Party in 2000.
+Joel Hyatt was the Democratic Nominee for the US Senate in Ohio in 1994 and the National Finance Chair for the Democratic Party in 2000.

-From 1998 to 2003, Mr. Hyatt served on the faculty of Stanford University’s Graduate School of Business, where he taught two very popular courses on entrepreneurship.
+From 1998 to 2003, Hyatt served on Stanford University’s Graduate School of Business faculty, where he taught two highly popular courses on entrepreneurship.

-In 2000, Mr. Hyatt co-authored “The Long Boom” with Peter Schwartz and Peter Leyden.
+In 2000, Hyatt co-authored “The Long Boom” with Peter Schwartz and Peter Leyden.

-Hyatt served on the Board of Trustees of Morehouse College from 1989 – 2006 and on the Board of Trustees of The Brookings Institution from 2001 – 2010.
-He currently serves on the Board of Trustees of the RAND Corporation and on the Board of Trustees of Stanford Hospital and is a member of the Council on Foreign Relations.
+Hyatt served on the Board of Trustees of Morehouse College from 1989 to 2006, the Board of Trustees of The Brookings Institution from 2001 to 2010, and the Board of Directors of Hewlett Packard from 2007 to 2011.
+He currently serves on the Board of Trustees of the RAND Corporation and the Board of Trustees of Stanford Hospital and is a member of the Council on Foreign Relations.